June Wyndham Davies

-June Wyndham Davies (born 27 June 1929) is a British television producer and director.
-For her work as Co-Producer (with Pippa Cross) of the film August starring, and directed by Sir Anthony Hopkins, she won the BAFTA Wales award for Best Drama in 1997.
-She is also a writer, having written several short stories and plays, including ‘Green Shutters’.
+June Wyndham Davies (born 27 June 1929 in Cardiff, Wales) is a British television producer and director.
+For her work as co-producer (with Pippa Cross) of the film August, starring and directed by Anthony Hopkins, she won the BAFTA Wales award for Best Drama in 1997.
+She is also a writer, having written several short stories and plays, including Green Shutters.

-Life
+Life and career

 June Wyndham Davies was born in Cardiff in 1929 to Mervyn and Despina Wyndham Davies of Llandaff.
-Her father served as an officer in WW2, and her mother, eldest daughter of the engineer and inventor James Wyndham, had been a ballet dancer.
-She attended Elm Tree House convent before moving to London to train at the Royal Academy of Dramatic Art.
+Her father served as an officer in World War II and her mother, eldest daughter of the engineer and inventor James Wyndham, had been a ballet dancer.
+She attended Elm Tree House convent before moving to London to train at the Royal Academy of Dramatic Art, thereafter working for several years as an actress.

-Wyndham Davies entered the industry as a BBC Director in 1965, when most television drama was transmitted live from the studio.
-She directed 30 Minute Theatre, Sunday Afternoon Theatre, and Out of Town Theatre, as well as single plays such as The House Mouse, Why Me?
+Wyndham Davies entered the TV industry as a BBC director in 1965, when most television drama was made almost as-live in the studio.
+She directed 30 Minute Theatre, Sunday Afternoon Theatre and Out of Town Theatre, as well as single plays such as The House Mouse, Why Me?
 The Heart Grows Cold and The Lariat.
-She also devised, wrote, and directed the 6-part documentary series Why Would You Believe It? based on the idea of truth often being stranger than fiction.
+She also devised, wrote and directed the six-part documentary series Why Would You Believe It?, based on the idea of truth often being stranger than fiction.